 Construction costs and risks to the environment can be minimized by developing areas that have suitable soils.
-The central part of the Township generally has well-drained soils; however, some parts have somewhat poorly, poorly, and very poorly drained soils.
+The central part of the Township generally has 'well-drained' soils; however, some parts have 'somewhat poorly', 'poorly', and 'very poorly' drained soils.
 The three major soil characteristics considered in the analysis of soil suitability conditions are drainage, foundation stability, and septic suitability.

-Drainage: Development on poorly drained soils increases development and maintenance costs, and may lead to sanitary problems.
+Drainage: Development of poorly drained soils increases development and maintenance costs, and may lead to sanitary problems.
 Development costs are increased due to additional foundation, road, and septic preparation.
 Maintenance costs and problems will be associated with septic field failures, flooded basements, and impact on roads from frost action.